ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 ## Short Term

+### Simple usage of demo-page in examples  (beginner, ~4h)
+To show how a UI-Component looks loke in the page context (esp. for Components from the MainControls) a simple "framework" to use a Demo-Page in the examples would be helpful.

 ### Improving FileInput and Dropzones (advanced, vaiable)
 General Dropzone functionality:
 ILIAS 6 introduced a new library for drag & drop together with FileInput.
 This library was not used for all D&D users.
 This MUST be done and standardized with ILIAS 7.